alamhubb/slime/README.md

 Slime is a highly fault-tolerant js/ts parser and generator, just like the children's toy slime

-### Why use slime instead of babel, recast, espree, typescript
+### Why use slime instead of babel, recast, espree, esprima, typescript

-* babel, recast, and espree do not support fault tolerance
+* babel, recast, espree and esprima do not support fault tolerance

 parser `let a =` will cause an error